 Output :

-You have noticed that double vertical bars are used on both sides of the matrix.
-And use Vmatrix
+You may have noticed that double vertical bars are used on both sides.
+To achieve this, use Vmatrix

 \documentclass{article}